mtarannum/ALERTS/README.md

 # ALERTS

 This python alert program alerts a json log file with ticker data if ticker price deviated more than the input value.
+•	Price Deviation - Generate an alert if the current price is more than one standard deviation from the 24hr average

 **How to call the program**
 $ python alerts.py -h